Ehanlion/mist_obsidian/-1. Lore of Mist/The Timeline.md

 	Lying dormant for years, people would get lost, 'captured' by the Mist and unable to leave.
 They would stay, settle, and make good lives, forgetting where they came from to start.
 Everyone is from Mist.

-The first new arrival does not find Mist until 3000 years after The Many. society builds itself up from the ground.
+The first new arrival does not find Mist until 3000 years after The Many.
+Society builds itself up from the ground.
+A great black dragon creates the dark woods.
+The Great Cosmic Aligning happens, creating the twilight woods.